Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 Concentration and area of interest

-All the schools we describe in this guide provide a top pre-med education, but they each also have different specializations and things they have to offer.
+All the schools we describe in this guide provide a top pre-med education, but they also have different specializations.

 - Compare your individual interests (and concentration, if you have one picked out already) and what each school does well.
 It does not matter if one school is higher ranked than the other if it is lacking in your area of interest!